iitkcpslab/MobileRobotRecharging/charging-stn-placement-approx-algos/README.md

+# Approximation Algorithms for Charging Station Placement for Mobile Robots

 This project designs approximation algorithms for finding charging station placement with complex robot primitives and complex workspace designs.

 findd\_domset\_approx contains approximation algorithms to find the near-optimal value of the battery threshold (d) for a given value of number of charging stations (ncs).
 This algorithm is based on the known approximation algorithm for finding the dominating set in a graph.